Applying for a home

-Available properties will be advertised in the local press, Under-One-Roof website, various access points including the Housing Options & Advice Service, 2nd Floor Millennium Centre, Riverside Office Ground floor Century House.
-A new advertisement with the new available properties is released every fortnight.
+Available properties will be advertised on the Under-One-Roof website.
+A new advertisement with the new available properties is released every week.

-All of the organisations who manage social rented homes in St Helens (Arena, Riverside, Maritime, Cosmopolitan Housing and others) also advertise a percentage if not all of their available properties through ‘Under-One-Roof’ making it the easiest way to find an affordable rented home in St Helens.
+All of the organisations who manage social rented homes in St Helens (Your Housing Group, Riverside, Regenda, Helena Partnerships and others) also advertise a percentage if not all of their available properties through ‘Under-One-Roof’ making it the easiest way to find an affordable rented home in St Helens.

 Can I be excluded from the scheme ?